Everything You Need to Know About Importing Electronics from China to India

 Please follow the following steps for the smooth movement of your import business along the borders:

-• It’s important to find the correct HSN code for the goods that you are importing as well as be informed of various government requirements.
+• It’s important to find the correct HSN code for the goods that you are importing, as well as to be informed of various government requirements.

 • Get reliable partners in China that will be in a position to produce products that meet the quality and safety standards of India, and be in a position to provide the necessary authenticated documents when required.

-• For taxation and custom purposes make sure that you have chosen the accurate HSN code.
+• For taxation and customs purposes, make sure that you have chosen the accurate HSN code.

-• Your calculation of taxes, customs duties, and product valuation depends upon the HSN code.
+• Your calculation of taxes, customs duties, and product valuation depends on the HSN code.

 • To clear your goods at customs, you have to deliver all relevant documents to customs.

-• Please make sure that the goods that you’re importing uphold the BIS standards as according to the government notification, the goods that do not meet the quality and safety standards will be re-exported or will be destroyed.
+• Please make sure that the goods that you’re importing uphold the BIS standards, as, according to the government notification, the goods that do not meet the quality and safety standards will be re-exported or destroyed.

-Hence, for importers and businesses, it is wise to engage themselves in diversifying their product offerings while leaning towards domestic brands.
+Hence, for importers and businesses, it is wise to engage in diversifying their product offerings while leaning towards domestic brands.
 At the same time, you should engage with trade experts, industry experts, and compliance industries to remain up-to-date with government notifications, rules, and regulations.
-Hence to set your future, strategy right to set your robust foothold in the Indian market.
+Hence, to set your future strategy right to set your robust foothold in the Indian market.

 Request A Quote